Tegucigalpa

-Tegucigalpa (/tɛˌɡuːsᵻˈɡælpə/ /təˌ-/ /es/)—formally Tegucigalpa, Municipality of the Central District (Tegucigalpa, Municipio del Distrito Central or Tegucigalpa, M.D.C.), and colloquially referred to as Tegus or Teguz—is the capital and largest city of Honduras along with its sister city, Comayagüela.
+Tegucigalpa (/tɛˌɡuːsᵻˈɡælpə/ /təˌ-/ /es/)—formally Tegucigalpa, Municipality of the Central District (Tegucigalpa, Municipio del Distrito Central or Tegucigalpa, M.D.C.), and colloquially referred to as Tegus, Teguz or Cerrocigalpa —is the capital and largest city of Honduras along with its sister city, Comayagüela.

 Claimed on 29 September 1578 by the Spaniards, Tegucigalpa became the Honduran capital on 30 October 1880, under President Marco Aurelio Soto, when he moved the seat of government from Comayagua, which had been the Honduran capital since its independence in 1841.
-The 1936 constitution established Tegucigalpa and Comayagua as a Central District, and the current 1982 Honduran Constitution continues to define the sister cities as a Central District (Note: Central District refers to the entire municipality containing both Tegucigalpa and Comayagüela.
+The 1936 constitution established Tegucigalpa and Comayagüela as a Central District, and the current 1982 Honduran Constitution continues to define the sister cities as a Central District (Note: Central District refers to the entire municipality containing both Tegucigalpa and Comayagüela.
 As established by the Constitution of Honduras, it serves as national capital and therefore its limits as government seat are not reduced to the urban area formed by Tegucigalpa and Comayagüela but extend to the entire municipality; in turn, the Central District as a whole, is the capital of Honduras.The Central District is not a federal district since it is not an entity outside the departments of Honduras (e.g. Washington, D.C., Mexico City); it is one of the municipalities making up the Department of Francisco Morazán.) that serves as the permanent national capital.

 Tegucigalpa is located in the southern-central highland region known as the department of Francisco Morazán of which it is also the departmental capital.
 It is situated in a valley, surrounded by mountains.
-Tegucigalpa and Comayagua, being sister cities, are physically separated by the Choluteca River.
+Tegucigalpa and Comayagüela, being sister cities, are physically separated by the Choluteca River.
 The Central District is the largest of the 28 municipalities in the Francisco Morazán department.